 Check out other additional dry cleaning symbols below!

-No more endless loop of icon searching – I made this FREE Customizable Clothing Care Label Template in Adobe Illustrator for you as a guide!
+No more endless icon searching – I made this FREE Customizable Clothing Care Label Template in Adobe Illustrator for you as a guide!

-I made sure to include everything you need – including a customizable template, wash & care icons (with descriptions!), and a symbol guide chart so you have everything laid out for you all in a single file.
+I included everything you need: a customizable template, wash & care icons (with descriptions), and a symbol guide chart so you have everything laid out for you all in a single file.